-Mushroom contain good-for-your-bladder selenium and, like us, they produce vitamin D when exposed to sunlight.
-Oyster mushrooms are a good source or iron.
-Mushrooms are also great sources of protein, fiber, B vitamins (especially niacin), vitamin C, calcium, minerals, and selenium.
-They also contain antioxidants that are unique to mushrooms, such as ergothioneine, which according to studies is a highly potent antioxidant.
+Mushrooms contain good-for-your-bladder selenium, and, like us, they produce vitamin D when exposed to sunlight.
+Oyster mushrooms are a good source of iron.
+Mushrooms are also great protein sources, fiber, B vitamins (especially niacin), vitamin C, calcium, minerals, and selenium.
+They also contain antioxidants unique to mushrooms, such as ergothioneine, which according to studies, is a highly potent antioxidant.

 Some call it one of the most powerful plant foods on the planet.
 There’s some evidence it may help reduce your risk of heart disease, cancer, stroke, and diabetes.
 That’s quite a tall order for a tiny seed that’s been around for centuries!

 - Omega-3 essential fatty acids, “good” fats that have been shown to have heart-healthy effects.
 Each tablespoon of ground flaxseed contains about 1.8 grams of plant omega-3s.

 - Lignans, which have both plant estrogen and antioxidant qualities.
 Flaxseed contains 75-800 times more lignans than other plant foods.